mcervco/TigerShark/README.md

-# TigerShark
+# Sniffer
-Lightweight and portable network packet sniffer (still under development)
+Lightweight and portable network packet sniffer (very much still under development)

 ## Requirements
-Currently only test to work on Linux.
-Python3.5 or newer is need to run the script.
-More documentation coming soon.
+Currently only works on Linux.
+Python 3.5 or newer is needed to run the script.